NetSPI/PowerUpSQL/scripts/README.md

-### Stand Alone Scripts - Pending PowerUpSQL Integration
+### Stand Alone Scripts
+These are scripting that will eventually be turned into PowerUpSQL functions.

 	Author: Antti Rantasaari
   	Source: Provided directly.